Kyu31/Pseudo-Mario/README.md

       5/30: The player can now move around, but doesn't change sprite based on movement.
 The player is blocked by boundaries of the screen but no the blocks.

+      6/1: I added a new animation class and changed all the constructors so that texture would be an animation.
+I'm currently working on Player's display.

     Emily Young-Squire
         5/23: I have begun to write the skeletons for the Asset class instance variables and methods we have planned.